palewire/cpi/docs/src/index.md

 cpi.series.get(items="Housing", area="Los Angeles-Long Beach-Anaheim, CA")
 ```

-If you know a series's identifier code, you can submit that directly to `get_by_id`.
+If you know a series' identifier code, you can submit it directly to `get_by_id`.

 ```{code-cell}
 cpi.series.get_by_id("CUURS49ASAH")
 ```

-Once retrieved, the complete set of index values for a series is accessible via the `indexes` property.
+Once retrieved, a series's complete set of index values is accessible via the `indexes` property.

 ```{code-cell}
 series = cpi.series.get(items="Housing", area="Los Angeles-Long Beach-Anaheim, CA")